Seligmann Heller

-Seligmann Heller was an Austrian poet and journalist; born at Raudnitz, Bohemia, July 8, 1831; died in Vienna January 8, 1890.
+Seligmann Heller (8 July 1831 – 8 January 1890) was an Austrian poet and journalist.

+Heller was born at Raudnitz, Bohemia.
 After completing his course at the University of Vienna, where he studied philology and law, he engaged in business with his father.
 In 1866 he became teacher of German at a commercial school at Prague, and was at the same time member of the editorial staff of "Bohemia."
 He taught also at the Talmud Torah at Prague.
 In 1873 he went to Vienna, where he became dramatic critic for the "Deutsche Zeitung," and, subsequently, teacher of the history of literature at the Handelsakademie.